batprat/gitonbrowser/README.md

 ## Common Errors
 One common error at this point might be that the node app **doesn't have write access** to your git files.
 In this case, **open an elevated command prompt / terminal app** and try the above steps.

+## Features
+This is the list of features in this git client.
+There might be some features I might have missed out in this list.
+1. Clone
+2. Open existing repository
+3. Pull
+4. Push
+5. Stage individual/all files
+6. Unstage individual/all files
+7. Commit files
+8. Reset individual/all files
+9. View commit **graph**
+10. View commits
+11. View individual files' diff in a commit
+12. Create branches
+13. Commit and/or push to branches
+14. View stash, delete or stash changes